Joseph-Mutua/code_editor/README.md

-# Browser Based CLI
+# Browser Based Code Editor
-This is a CLI built on a package-based architecture to launch an interactive development environment for writing and documenting Code
+This is a CLI built on a package-based architecture to launch an interactive development environment for writing and documenting Code on the browser.

-This README explains some of the technical aspects of the module regarding how it was built.
+This README will explain some of the technical challenges faced during the buiding process and their solutions along with the general architecture of the module.

+To try out the module you can install it from this [link](https://www.npmjs.com/package/@mutua-cli/local-client)

 ## Features
 1. In-Browser code Transpiling and Processing